 - We advise and inform on social-ecological criteria and quality labels for municipal product groups and services.

-- We work out concrete objectives for sustainable procurement and develop corresponding indicators.
+- We work out concrete objectives for sustainable procurement and develop corresponding guidelines and indicators.

 - We support you in the development of target paths and in their implementation.